 Bathe plants with a weak solution of liquid kelp prior to transplanting.
 Dousing them with a super-strong, synthetic fertilizer can send them into some botanical version of shock, so go light.

 Before you put your plants in the soil, add one cup of kelp meal and one cup of bone meal into each planting hole to give them a turbocharged start.
 Kelp is an excellent all-around plant nutrient, which is rich in micronutrients, while bone meal is rich in phosphorus, which promotes flowers and fruits.
 These are both slow release fertilizers which will provide nutrients over time, without sending plants into shock as might too much chemical fertilizer.
 Both are also rich in micronutrients.
-One trick old-time gardeners use is to add Epson salts — one to two tablespoons per hole — when transplanting tomatoes.
-Epson salts add magnesium, an important plant nutrient.
+One trick old-time gardeners use is to add Epsom salts — one to two tablespoons per hole — when transplanting tomatoes.
+Epsom salts add magnesium, an important plant nutrient.

 Handle plants gently when transplanting.
 Any bruising or damage will set them back or leave them vulnerable to viruses or pests.
 Be careful to keep leaves free of dirt, as many fungi and viruses live in soil.